luís manuel araújo

 then blue,

-pink,
+then pink,

 III

-I saw you set it aside,
+I saw you set it aside

-on top of the dear ladder.
+on top of the dear ladder,

-one day,
+one day

 I thought of your colours.

-when you laughed,
+when you laughed

 I tried to write them down—

-but they slipped through my hands.
+they slipped through my hands.

 I’ve been keeping count—

-perhaps a dozen times.
+perhaps a dozen, now.

 IV